tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 - A set of vulnerable workloads

 The vulnerable workload, aka the goat in the boat, will be leveraging the awesome work of a cloud-native security specialist, Madhu Akula. <a href="https://github.com/madhuakula/kubernetes-goat">Kubernetes Goat</a> is designed to be an intentionally vulnerable cluster environment to learn and practice Kubernetes security.
-We will deploy Kubernetes Goat on our AKS cluster, go through the scenarios and see how Defender is helping to detect/mitigate related weaknesses and threats.
+We will deploy Kubernetes Goat on our AKS cluster, do some steps of the scenarios (not all of them, see why later on in this article), but also leveraging the vulnerable environment to trigger other malicious acts and see how Defender is helping to detect/mitigate related weaknesses and threats.
 <br />
 <br />
 Kubernetes Goat is originally pulling container images used in the various scenarios from Madhu's own Docker repository.
 For the sake of this exercice, the ability to test the vulnerability scanning features of Defender for containers, and the principle to always deploy from a trusted registry, I modified the coressponding deployment files of Kubernetes Goat to take the same container images but from the container registry we have set up for this lab. *Thanks to Madhu for his work!*